 The Configuration Pages Are Now Part of the Revamped User Interface

 This is part 4 of a series of posts about revamping the user interface of OBS.
-We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019 and just now finished the Configuration pages.
+We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019, then finished the Configuration pages in March 2019 and now we focused on the Maintenance pages.

 These changes are already available for all users in the beta program.

 We are one step closer to revamping the whole OBS user interface!

 Here is a comparison of the old and new user interface of the main configuration page:

 You can now see all architectures at a glance and enable/disable them all at once.
 Everything is done through AJAX, thus removing the need for an ‘Update’ button and saving you a click.

 This page is now usable with thousands of users.
 We only fetch the users to be displayed instead of fetching them all.